 I have used it in my translations before without making any substitute for the literal meaning, because everyone understands the point, and the phrase is so funny.
 Antonia Lloyd-Jones, co-chair of the Translators Association, Society of Authors This is a French expression I love that’s used to describe a smooth wine.
 Ros Schwartz, Society of Authors I tend to translate this into English as ‘So and so is a subject matter expert’.
-Mohammed Yahya Abu-Risha, Vice-President for Education and Training, Arab Professional Translators Society I really like the Kiswahili (Swahili) word pole.
-Kim Sanderson, Institute of Translation and Interpreting, Society of Authors.
+Mohammed Yahya Abu-Risha, Vice-President for Education and Training, Arab Professional Translators Society.
 Ig Nobel win for Alpine 'goat man' Image copyright TIM BOWDITCH A British man who lived in the Alps as a goat for three days has won one of this year's Ig Nobel prizes.

 Tom Thwaites had special prostheses made so he could walk like an animal.
 The spoof awards, which are not quite as famous as the real Nobels, were handed out during their annual ceremony at Harvard University, US.
 Other studies honoured during the event examined the personalities of rocks, and how the world looks when you bend over and view it through your legs.